Trustbyrecon/Hookahplus/reflex_memory/README.md

 2. Check `GhostLog.md` for current status and context
 3. Review `TrustGraph.yaml` for agent relationships
 4. Follow `AgentProtocols.md` for standard procedures
+5. Reference `POS_TAKEOVER_MOAT_STRATEGY.md` when working on POS, profiles, or network features

 ### **For Human Operators**
 1. Monitor `GhostLog.md` for real-time updates